 The opportunities for prescriptive, predictive, and advanced analytics using the digital supply chain twin to drive decisions range from strategic to operational.
 Combined with machine learning when applicable, operations and assets can be simulated or optimized to gain insights, test alternative scenarios, or become responsive to disruptions.
 The outputs should be shared across the organization to drive organization-wide action plans.

 Step 7: Scale and Enhance

 As the digital twin of the supply chain is built piece by piece and tested, it is only bound to evolve and expand.
 It can be scaled across the organization to clone end-to-end supply chains.
 However, when we think about the supply chain holistically, it can go even beyond the borders of the organization connecting with suppliers and customers.
-The twin can be enhanced with additional real-time data points from internal sources as well as third parties and industry organizations.
+The twin can be enhanced with additional real-time data points from internal sources as well as third parties and industry organizations for optimal scenario planning.

 And as always, the whole process needs to be well documented in order to maintain, modify and scale.

 Our partner Agillitics covered the seven steps that businesses should consider taking when they get started building a digital twin for their supply chain.
 With a digital replica of the physical supply chain, this always-on reference model is unlocked with advanced algorithms to visualize all your current state nodes, flows, and policies which can inform operational, strategic, and tactical plans.
 From mapping processes to modifying architecture based on new information, a digital twin can help an organization's operations with a continuous design model for supply chain resiliency.

 The technology behind our digital twin capabilities is something Coupa Supply Chain Design & Planning powered by LLamasoft has perfected over 18 years of doing end-to-end supply chain design and building supply chain models - in thousands of supply chain analytics initiatives for companies with the largest and most complex supply chains in the word.